Kevlar501/Assignment-2/README.md

 # Whether Weather

-A web client for our Weather Forcasting Service.
+A web client for our Weather Forecasting Service.

 ## Getting Started